kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 `KubermaticConfiguration`.
 The Kubermatic Installer offers commands to perform these conversions automatically.

+Note that the following customization options are not yet supported in the Kubermatic Operator:

+* `maxParallelReconcile` (always defaults to `10`)
+* Node and Pod affinities, node selectors for the KKP components
+* Worker goroutine count for the KKP components

 Depending on your chosen installation method, a number of upgrade paths are documented:

 * [Upgrading the Operator from 2.14 to 2.15]({{< ref "kubermatic_operator" >}})